ReymundBautista/blog/content/post/2020-04-06-aws-provision-blog.md

 explicitly set the storage class.

 Another interesting thing was that I didn't have to make the bucket public.
-This meant users would not be able to bypass CloudFront which would in theory would maximize the benefits of using a CDN.
+This meant users would not be able to bypass CloudFront and access S3 directly.
+This ensures that we maximize the benefits of using a CDN and minimize data transfer costs.
 This configuration, however, would later cause an unexpected issue with CloudFront which I will explain later.

 ### CloudFront
 To satisfy my requirement of encrypting traffic with SSL/TLS, CloudFront was